fastn-stack/ft-sdk/examples/001-hello-world/README.md

 sh build.sh
 ```

-# Restart the server
+# Restart the server if you modify `FASTN.ftd`

-Every time you rebuild the wasm file, you need to restart the server to see the changes.
+Every time you modify `FASTN.ftd` file, you need to restart the server to see the changes.